cucumber/common/gherkin/MARKDOWN_WITH_GHERKIN.md

 steps and scenarios coloured according to the results from the message stream.
 It also renders attachments from Cucumber (screenshots, videos, logs etc).

+## Some notes about parsing MDG

+The same `Parser` class is used to parse Gherkin Classic documents and MDG documents, but they use a different `TokenMatcher` (scanner/lexer).

+The `GherkinInMarkdownTokenMatcher` will consider *all* lines that aren't recognised as a special token as *Empty*.
+The reason for this is that Markdown documents will typically have lines that have nothing to do with Gherkin - they are just prose.

+For this reason, the `GherkinDocument` AST will have *empty description properties*.
+This means that the JSON formatter will not include a `description` property for scenarios.

 [^1]: Support for MDG is currently only supported in the [@cucumber/gherkin](../gherkin/javascript) (the JavaScript implementation), version `19.0.0` and above.
-The Cucumber team will gather feedback from users of [@cucumber/cucumber](https://www.npmjs.com/package/@cucumber/cucumber) before porting mdg to other programming languages.
+The Cucumber team will gather feedback from users of [@cucumber/cucumber](https://www.npmjs.com/package/@cucumber/cucumber) before porting MDG to other programming languages.